 How much do dental assistants earn per year?
 The salary for dental assistants can vary based on many factors, such as where they work or how much experience they have.

 If you’re ready to begin the journey toward becoming a dental assistant or if you’re exploring options for your education, please contact The College of Health Care Professions (CHCP) for more information.
 We offer Dental Assistant Programs on campus in many major cities in Texas and online to help students learn the skills needed for this career.
-The campus based programs are delivered in a blended format where students are on campus two days per week and perform the remainder of their work online.
-The online program includes both online and in-person weekend lab classes.
+The campus-based programs are delivered in a blended format where students are on campus two days per week and perform the remainder of their work online.
+The online program includes both online work and in-person weekend lab classes.